firatoncu/noname/README.md

 This repository contains *project n0name* designed for automated Futures Trading on Binance.
 The bot leverages the Binance API to execute trades based on configurable parameters.
 Built with Python..

 # Disclaimer
-*n0name* is an automated trading bot designed for educational and informational purposes only.
-The use of this bot involves significant risk and may result in substantial or complete loss of funds.
-By using this bot, you acknowledge and agree to the following:

-**No Financial Advice:** The information provided by this bot is not intended to be and should not be construed as financial advice.
-Always conduct your own research and consult with a qualified financial advisor before making any trading decisions.

-**Risk of Loss:** Trading in cryptocurrencies and futures involves a high level of risk and may not be suitable for all investors.
-You should carefully consider your financial situation and risk tolerance before engaging in such activities.

-**No Guarantees:** There are no guarantees of profit or avoidance of losses when using this bot.
-Past performance is not indicative of future results.

-**Responsibility:** You are solely responsible for any trades executed using this bot.
-The developers and contributors of this project are not liable for any financial losses or damages that may occur as a result of using this bot.

-**Compliance:** Ensure that your use of this bot complies with all applicable laws and regulations in your jurisdiction.
-It is your responsibility to understand and adhere to any legal requirements related to cryptocurrency trading.
+*The information provided by this bot is not intended to be and should not be construed as financial advice.
+Always conduct your own research and consult with a qualified financial advisor before making any trading decisions.Trading in cryptocurrencies and futures involves a high level of risk and may not be suitable for all investors.
+You should carefully consider your financial situation and risk tolerance before engaging in such activities.There are no guarantees of profit or avoidance of losses when using this bot.
+Past performance is not indicative of future results.You are solely responsible for any trades executed using this bot.
+The developers and contributors of this project are not liable for any financial losses or damages that may occur as a result of using this bot.Ensure that your use of this bot complies with all applicable laws and regulations in your jurisdiction.
+It is your responsibility to understand and adhere to any legal requirements related to cryptocurrency trading.*

-By using *n0name*, you agree to release and hold harmless the developers and contributors from any and all liability arising from your use of this bot.
+#
 # Installation
 ### Prerequisites
 - Python 3.11 or higher